 With echoes of Catch Me If You Can, White Collar is a series about a white-collar criminal named Dutch who wants to help the FBI catch other like-minded criminals using his own expertise as a con man and master thief.

 The series presents all the usual clichés one can expect from such a genre, with Peter and Neil playing good cop/bad cop characters.
-There are many episodes in this one, and the ever-changing relationships at the heart of it make television a truly exciting show.
+However, there are many episodes in this one, and the ever-changing relationships at its heart make television a truly exciting show.

 Patrick Jane works as an independent consultant for the California Bureau of Investigation (CBI) and has an impressive track record of solving serious crimes through his surveillance skills.

 He also often uses his mental powers to encourage witnesses and criminals to reveal facts known only to them.

 Divided into 7 seasons, The Mentalist mixes this hook with different episodes, full of twists and interesting cases.
 There is also a long and fascinating story about Patrick trying to find a crazy man named Red John who killed his wife and daughter.
 If you liked the tone of Lupin, you should be in your element with this one.

 Miss Marple is a true classic.
 While not quite up to the standard of Poirot (also on this list), the series is undeniably compelling and well-written.
 The series features several novels by Agatha Christie, with Jane Marple as the main character.